Wiyot Tribe

-The Wiyot Tribe is a federally recognized tribe of Wiyot people.
-They are the aboriginal people of Humboldt Bay, Mad River and lower Eel River.
+The Wiyot Tribe, California is a federally recognized tribe of Wiyot people.
+They are the aboriginal people of Humboldt Bay, Mad River and lower Eel River of California.

 Other Wiyot people are enrolled in the Blue Lake Rancheria, Rohnerville Rancheria and Trinidad Rancherias.

 Reservation

-The Wiyot Tribe's land base includes two Reservations Table Bluff Reservation and the Old Table Bluff Reservation are located 16 miles southwest of Eureka, California.
-The new Table Bluff Reservation is reservation is 88-acres large.
+The Wiyot Tribe's land base includes two Reservations.
+Table Bluff Reservation and the Old Table Bluff Reservation are located 16 miles southwest of Eureka, California.
+The new Table Bluff Reservation is 88-acres.
 The Old Table Bluff Reservation was established in 1908, when a church donated 20 acres of land to the Wiyot Tribe.
 The land was allotted to individuals.
 The Reservation was formally recognized by the government in 1981 and 102 acres was purchased for the tribe.
 The Reservation is located on Table Bluff in Humboldt County, California.
 It lies at an elevation of 236 ft.
 The land is also known as the "Old Reservation" for the Wiyot.
 As of the 2010 Census the population was 103.